Daigo Umehara

-Daigo Umehara (梅原 大吾, Umehara Daigo) is a Japanese arcade fighting video game player.
+Daigo Umehara (梅原 大吾, Umehara Daigo) is a Japanese esports player and author who competes professionally at fighting video games.
 He specializes in 2D arcade fighting games, mainly those released by Capcom.
-Known as "Daigo" or "The Beast" in the West and "Umehara" (ウメハラ) or "Ume" in Japan, Daigo is one of the world's most famous Street Fighter players and is often considered its greatest as well.
-His longevity is seen as an incredibly rare thing in the world of competitive video games.
+Known as "Daigo" or "The Beast" in the West and "Umehara" (ウメハラ) or "Ume" in Japan, Daigo is one of the world's most famous Street Fighter players and is often considered its greatest.
+His longevity is seen as rare in the world of competitive video games.
 He currently holds a world record of "the most successful player in major tournaments of Street Fighter" in the Guinness World Records and is a six time Evo Championship Series winner.

 Before properly being called a pro gamer from signing a sponsorship deal with Mad Catz, Japanese media usually referred to Daigo as "the god of 2D fighting games" (2D格闘ゲームの神, 2D Kakutō Gēmu no Kami).